ansible/django-ansible-base/docs/lib/routers.md

 This would create an endpoint called `users` in your application with all of the post/patch/put/delete/get endpoints as defined by the UserViewSet.

-# Many-to-Many fields.
+# Related fields

-The AssociationResourceRouter can also handle many to many fields by adding a `related_views` field to the register function.
+The AssociationResourceRouter can also handle many-to-many or reverse foreign key (one-to_many) fields by adding a `related_views` field to the register function.
 For example, consider this register command:
 ```
 router.register(
     r'users',